ics-portfolios/ics-portfolios.github.io/email-students.md

 ## Student update email

-Greetings students,
+Greetings all,

-It is time for me to update the Professional Portfolio website at https://ics-portfolios.github.io/.
-Currently, over 350 portfolios from ICS and Computer Engineering are listed at this site.
+It is that time of the year when I update the Professional Portfolio website at https://ics-portfolios.github.io/.
+Currently, over 500 portfolios from ICS and Computer Engineering are listed at this site.
 I am writing to nudge you to review your professional portfolio and update it if necessary.

 Developing and maintaining a professional portfolio is one of the best things you can do to improve your job prospects after graduation.
 I have had many students tell me that they thought their professional portfolio was a key factor in receiving a job offer.

 If you already have a professional portfolio, it won't take much time to bring it up to date.
 I suggest the following:

   1. In bio.json, review your interests, and update them if they've changed.
   2. In bio.json, review your summary statement, and update it if necessary.
-Make sure your expected grad date is accurate.
+Please make sure your expected (or achieved) grad date is accurate, as I use that to determine if you should be moved to the alumni section.
   3. Look at the remainder of the bio.json, and see if you have any new jobs or awards to include.
   4. Check your projects page.
 Can you update any of the existing projects with new info?
 Have you worked on anything that you can now include?